 LARC serves as a convening body to ensure consistency of performance, collaboration among decision-makers and practitioners in determining or taking the best course of action for the region, and coordination of climate action efforts to maximize limited resources and optimize outcomes for the LA region as a whole.
 This is accomplished through a series of established meetings and events to encourage peer-to-peer knowledge transfer among climate policy makers and practitioners.

 Both within its membership and with policy makers in the region at large, LARC facilitates the exchange of information, including cutting-edge and locally relevant climate research initiatives, best practices in policy development, information management systems, and education efforts.

-LARC receives logistical support from, the UCLA Institute of the Environment and Sustainability (IoES).
-LARC is governed by a Governing Board of its members.
+LARC receives logistical support from the UCLA Institute of the Environment and Sustainability (IoES).
+LARC is advised by a Leadership Council.

 View and download the LARC Governance Policy